10 Plants That Are Hardy In Drought

 Succulents include various plants, such as agaves, sedums, and echeverias.
 Their fleshy leaves store water, allowing them to survive extended periods without irrigation.
 These versatile plants come in various colors, shapes, and sizes, making them ideal for creative landscaping.

-Yarrow (Achillea spp.)
-Yarrow is an excellent choice for water-wise gardening with its feathery foliage and vibrant flower clusters.
-Yarrow's low-maintenance nature and adaptability make it a resilient addition to any landscape.
+Yarrow (Achillea spp.) is an excellent choice for water-wise gardening.
+With its feathery foliage and vibrant flower clusters, yarrow is low-maintenance and adaptable, making it a resilient addition to any landscape.

 Russian Sage (Perovskia atriplicifolia) is renowned for its aromatic gray-green foliage and delicate purple flowers.
 Native to Central Asia, this perennial shrub is highly drought-resistant and thrives in full sun.
 Its long-lasting blooms and ability to thrive in poor soils make it valuable in water-efficient landscapes.